 Postpone or suspend activity if a thunderstorm appears imminent before or during an activity or contest, (irrespective of whether lightning is seen or thunder heard) until the hazard has passed.
 Signs of imminent thunderstorm activity are darkening clouds, high winds, a sudden drop in temperature, and thunder or lightning activity.

 ATTENTION ALL WINTER ATHLETES.
-The 1st day of winter sports tryouts/practices is Friday, November 18th.
+The 1st day of winter sports tryouts/practices is Friday, November 17th.
 All winter coaches have had or will be having individual informational meetings for their respective sports.
-However, please be reminded that in order for any student to tryout/practice for any winter sport at Kennett High School, there are two main pieces of information that are needed to be completed and on hand in the KHS Athletic Office BEFORE November 18th, the PIAA CIPPE FORM (multiple pages, i.e., Physical Form) and the KCSD PARTICIPATION FEE & FORM.
+However, please be reminded that in order for any student to tryout/practice for any winter sport at Kennett High School, there are two main pieces of information that are needed to be completed and registered in FormReleaf BEFORE November 17th, the PIAA CIPPE FORM (multiple pages, i.e., Physical Form) and the KCSD PARTICIPATION FEE & FORM.
 Please click the following 2 links for more specific information for each piece of information that is required.

 If you participated in a Fall sport and did not sustain an injury you only need to complete Section 8 of the Physical form.

 If you participated in a Fall Sport and did sustain an injury you then need to complete Section 8 as well as Section 9 which requires a doctor’s signature clearing the student-athlete for future participation.